will-browne/will-browne.github.io/docs/HDR_projects.md

 That is, how to get artificial systems (software and/or robots) to perceive, represent, reason, learn and effect an interaction with an environment to continually improve its task solving ability.

 ### Continual Learning Systems
 AI that is pre-programmed is limited on its tasks and human bias.
-Learning systems offer rich behaviour, where collaborators and I have created the following that need developing (projects marked by '*')
+Learning systems offer rich behaviour, where collaborators and I have created the following that need developing (projects bulleted)

 A symbolic system that works in Boolean and Integer domains without noise
 * Need to translate this to real-valued, noisy domains.